Mylaana/AresExpedition/README.md

 Create switch button
 Builder: display visual list of active triggers
 Cards: Display wild tag converted
+Add a wizz button when player being too long to play <3
+During every phase, display the current phase card
+force client to appear on the bottom of the player pannels
+have "lines" the same size between navigation pannels (eg: global parameter line size should be the same as players so 3 player game should be same height as global parameter pannel)
+Display other player's played cards

 ### Responsiveness
 Game creation menu